zcczhang/Computational_Linear_Algebra/COMP128HW1.md

 4. Please review each of the provided classes that we have given you.
 For each one, describe their purpose.
 When might you want to use the functions provided?

-GestureApp: The window and user interface for drawing gestures and automatically recognizing them
+GestureApp: The window and user interface for drawing gestures and automatically recognizing them.
+We use this class when we draw the gestures that need to be recognized.
 IOManager: Handles input for saving and loading gestures.
 Recognizer: recognize 2D gestures.
 Uses the $1 gesture recognition 4 steps algorithm that discussed in problem 3.